fullstop125/catalog-of-my-things/README.md

 ruby main.rb
 ```

-## to run tests for the application
+## To run tests for the application

 on the command prompt